Turmateniri/team3/Home.md

 [Link to official description](https://play.google.com/store/apps/details?id=r.recipes.chinese&hl=en)

 3. “XiaChuFang” – go to the kitchen
 Since our target customers are both Chinese people abroad and the people in China mainland.
 We explored the Chinese Android market. “go to the kitchen” is the most popular Chinese food recipe app in China.
-The app features involve three parts group:
-First one (a) is the App owner: they will make some informative recipes or news on the main screen.
+The app features involve three parts group: First one (a) is the App owner: they will make some informative recipes or news on the main screen.
 Second one (b) it the customers who likes to share their recipe and write the instruction.
 Third group (c) is the customers who like to search recipes: when they finish their own dish (based on a specific dish that (b) posted).
-Also, (c) could rate (b)’s recipe: whether it is doable, whether the recipe is detailed.

-By the way, Chinese Android market is unique.
+Also, (c) could rate (b)’s recipe: whether it is doable, whether the recipe is detailed.By the way, Chinese Android market is unique.
 In China, all the smart phones are not embedded or cannot be embedded Google Play service.
 China Android market has its own markets.
 Here is an Android version distribution graph on March 8, 2016:

 [Link to description](http://sj.qq.com/myapp/detail.htm?apkName=com.xiachufang)

 [Link to graph](http://img.it610.com/image/info2/206033612fe84c9286fac1ec7f9caeed.jpg)

 4. "DouGuo Delicious food":(China market)